 Mid Range – Little National

-The thing I like more about the Little National are the communal areas.
-The guest only rooftop bar has great ambience and is a lovely spot for an evening drink.
-The lounge area is plush, super comfortable and offers a free guest library, all day tea, coffee and sparkling water.
+I like the communal areas at Little National.
+The guest-only rooftop bar has great ambience for a drink.
+The lounge is plush, comfortable and offers a free guest library, all-day tea, coffee and sparkling water.

 Check out photos of the rooms and availability of Little National